Table of Contents

 Automatic cart abandonment

 Studies show that 42% of online shoppers will easily abandon their shopping cart if they feel that the items are lacking in the product information.
 You can reduce this number significantly by incorporating 360-degree jewelry product photography and setting up a chatbot.
 According to Shopify, nearly seven out of every 10 carts are abandoned at checkout!
 It is possible to set up an automated emailing system to lure them back to the sale through your marketing software.
-The numbers are too irresistible – Ecommerce customers who receive multiple abandoned shopping cart emails are 2.4 times more likely to complete the purchase than those who receive only one follow up email.
+The numbers are too irresistible – Ecommerce customers who receive multiple abandoned shopping cart emails are 2.4 times more likely to complete the purchase than those who receive only one follow-up email.
 And customers who receive multiple abandoned cart emails have a multiple transaction rate 44% higher than those who didn’t.
 The tricky part, the emails are triggered properly.
 This can be an issue if you are using multiple systems, however, if you have a good development they can integrate and test the triggers for you.

 It’s important to have data on your customers as it will allow you to better understand their behavior and create tailored marketing and sales strategies for each group.
 The best way to store your customers’ data is in a customer relationship management system (CRM).
 Using your data, you can see when a customer had last purchased a product from you.
 You can set up automatic re-engagement email campaigns centered around trigger points such as the last time they purchased from you or when they last interacted with you.
-Entice your customers with simple re-engagement emails that offer complimentary shipping, a free gift, a special discount of even try to push them to another channel such as social media to get them engaged with your business.
+Entice your customers with simple re-engagement emails that offer complimentary shipping, a gift, a special discount, or even try to push them to another channel such as social media to get them engaged with your business.

 By utilizing these five tips, your sales and lead generation should fly!